appwrite/demos-for-vue/example-fileupload/README.md

 Next, we will start creating the fileUploader.

 ## `src/components/FileUploader.vue`
-If you haven't already, go ahead and create the `src/components/FileUploader.vue` file, Now before we start creating this component I'm going to start talking about how it's going to work.
+If you haven't already, go ahead and create the `src/components/FileUploader.vue` file, now before we start creating this component I'm going to start talking about how it's going to work.
 Essentially all the FileUploader appears as to the user will be a button but behind the scenes, we're going to pull some trickery to make it easy to start file uploads.

 What we are actually going to do is create a file upload input and hide it using `display: none` in its styling, then to trigger the file upload we will use a reference of the input uploader and tell it that the user has clicked it triggering the file upload prompt!